WOTC Tax Credit Amounts

 The amount of the tax credit that employers can claim depends on the target group of the individual hired, the wages paid to that individual, and the number of hours that individual worked during the first year of employment.
 There is also a maximum tax credit that can be earned for each target group.

-Employees must work at least 120 hours in the first year of employment for the employer to qualify to claim the tax credit with the Internal Revenue Service (IRS).
+For all other target groups, employees must work at least 120 hours in the first year of employment for the employer to qualify to claim the tax credit with the Internal Revenue Service (IRS).
 The tax credit is generally calculated as follows.